5The application process

 At this stage, you don’t have to pay the fees yet—entering the pool is free.

-Once your profile has been placed into a pool, no further action is required from you—just keep your fingers crossed and hope for an Invitation to Apply.
+Once your profile has been placed into a pool, no further action is required from you—just keep your fingers crossed and hope for an ITA.

 • Your profile stays in the pool during the entire IEC season, so you’re eligible for every round of invitations.
-You don’t have to submit your profile again after the end of each round during the ongoing season.
-Keep in mind that the system randomly picks a number of candidates, so there is no guarantee you will receive an Invitation to Apply.
-At the end of the IEC season, if your profile wasn’t selected, you have to submit it again if you’re interested in trying again for the next season.
+You don’t have to submit your profile again during the ongoing season.
+Keep in mind that the system randomly picks a number of candidates, so there is no guarantee you will receive an ITA.
+At the end of the IEC season, if your profile wasn’t selected, you have to submit it again when the next IEC season begins, if you’re interested in trying again.

-• If you do receive an Invitation to Apply, you have 10 days to start your application or decline the invitation.
+• If you do receive an ITA, you have 10 days to accept the ITA and start your application or decline the ITA.
 When you click on “Start Application,” you will have 20 days to complete your application (with all required documents), pay the fees and submit it.
-You will receive an instruction letter a day or two after submitting your IEC work permit application.
-After receiving the instructions you have up to 30 days to submit your biometrics (fingerprints and photo).
+You will receive an biometrics instruction letter (BIL) a day or two after submitting your IEC work permit application.
+After receiving your BIL, you have up to 30 days to give your biometrics (fingerprints and photo) at a visa application centre (VAC).

 pvtistes_memo_ENG

-The first step after you accept the Invitation to Apply is to answer a series of questions related to:
+The first step after you accept the ITA is to answer a series of questions related to:

 • your personal details (marital status, former and current country of residence, immigration history in Canada)